refinedev/refine/documentation/docs/api-reference/core/hooks/data/useInfiniteList/index.md

 -   It uses the `getList` method as the query function from the [`dataProvider`](/docs/api-reference/core/providers/data-provider.md) which is passed to `<Refine>`.

--   It uses query key to cache the data.
+-   It uses a query key to cache the data.
 The **query key** is generated from the provided properties.
 You can see the query key by using the `react-query` devtools.

 ## Basic Usage

-Here is a basic example of how to use `useInfiniteList` hook.
+Here is a basic example of how to use the `useInfiniteList` hook.

 <BasicUsageLivePreview />

 ## Pagination

 `useInfiniteList` hook supports pagination properties just like [`useList`](/docs/api-reference/core/hooks/data/useList/).
-In order to handle pagination, `useInfiniteList` hook passes `pagination` property to the `getList` method from the `dataProvider`.
+To handle pagination, the `useInfiniteList` hook passes the `pagination` property to the `getList` method from the `dataProvider`.

 Dynamically changing the `pagination` properties will trigger a new request.
-Also `fetchNextPage` method will increase the `pagination.current` property by one and trigger a new request.
+Also, the `fetchNextPage` method will increase the `pagination.current` property by one and trigger a new request.

 ```ts
 import { useInfiniteList } from "@pankod/refine-core";